 In this enchanting sequel to the number one bestseller THE FIVE PEOPLE YOU MEET IN HEAVEN, Mitch Albom tells the story of Eddie's heavenly reunion with Annie - the little girl he saved on earth - in an unforgettable novel of how our lives and losses intersect.

-'No act done for someone else is ever wasted. . . '
+No act done for someone else is ever wasted.

 Bullied by her peers and haunted by something she cannot recall, Annie struggles to find acceptance as she grows.
 When, as a young woman, she reconnects with Paulo, her childhood love, she believes she has finally found happiness.

-Albom also works as a columnist and broadcaster and has founded eight charities in Detroit and Haiti, where he operates an orphanage.
+Albom also works as a columnist and broadcaster and has founded nine charities in Detroit and operates an orphanage in Port Au Prince, Haiti.
 He lives with his wife, Janine, in Michigan.